-Check how Universal Credit is changing in 2026
+Check how Universal Credit has changed in 2026

 This advice applies to England.
 See advice for See advice for Northern Ireland, See advice for Scotland, See advice for Wales